Skip to main content

 • So, if a number 5 clue is performed on a 5 that is not on chop, and it is not a stalling situation, then it will normally look like a Play Clue on that 5.

-• Then, we agree that it has a special meaning, and that the clue is not a Play Clue at all.
+• However, if a 5 is exactly one-away from chop, then we agree that it has a special meaning, and that the clue is not a Play Clue at all.

-• Instead, it is understood that the clue is a 5's Chop Move, and the player should Chop Move in a manner similar to the Trash Chop Move.
+• Instead, we agree that the clue is a 5's Chop Move, and the player should Chop Move the card to the right of the 5 (similarly to the Trash Chop Move).

 • For example, in a 3-player game: